helenst/helenst.github.io/work.md

 I'm a freelance programmer based in Haslemere, Surrey, UK.

-I have over a decade of experience and have worked with a lot of different technologies and languages although I prefer tools which are both highly productive and open (e.g. Python).
+I have over two decades of experience and have worked with a lot of different technologies and languages although I prefer tools which are both highly productive and open (e.g. Python).
 I'm excited by building new systems and websites, and enjoy working with intelligent and creative people who value and uphold high standards.